-Private sector applicants must:
+All applicants must:

-- Be registered at the company register and tax office and up to date on their registrations and tax duties: - Operate in the selected or related field for at least 1 year; - Be financially sustainable or demonstrate a credible business plan towards financial sustainability for the next two years; - Be able to demonstrate internal procedures and systems to ensure that the grant can be used transparently and efficiently; - Be able to demonstrate their capacity to provide the funds budgeted for their own contribution. - In case of individual application, the applicant must be registered in Nepal for at least 1 year, in case of a consortium, the lead applicant has to be registered in Nepal for at least 1 year.
+- Be legally registered and up to date on their registrations and tax duties if applicable (Farmers' groups must be registered with DADO/DLSO); - Operate in the selected value chains for at least 1 year; - Be financially sustainable or demonstrate a credible business plan towards financial sustainability for the next two years; - Be able to demonstrate internal procedures and systems to ensure that the grant can be used transparently and efficiently (including opening a dedicated bank account for the project); - Be able to demonstrate their capacity to provide the funds budgeted for their own contribution. - In case of individual application, the applicant must be registered in Nepal for at least 1 year, in case of a consortium, the lead applicant has to be registered in Nepal for at least 1 year.